percona/k8spxc-docs/docs/update.md

         **before upgrading**, check the HA Proxy configuration file provided by the Operator (for example, `haproxy-global.cfg` for the Operator version
         {{ release }} can be found [here](https://github.com/percona/percona-docker/blob/pxc-operator-{{ release }}/haproxy/dockerdir/etc/haproxy/haproxy-global.cfg)).
-        Make sure that your custom config is still compatible with new variant, and make necessary additions, if needed.
+        Make sure that your custom config is still compatible with the new variant, and make necessary additions, if needed.

 ### Manual upgrade